Doing More With Your Retirement Plans

-Millions of Americans take advantage of retirement savings opportunities such as Individual Retirement Accounts (IRAs), 401(k)s and similar plans.
-Such plans have proven to be a very popular way to help secure their financial future and that of loved ones.
-But did you know these funds may also be a source from which to make charitable gifts?
+To provide funds for retirement needs, many people use savings vehicles such as Individual Retirement Accounts (IRAs), 401(k)s and similar plans.
+These plans have proved to be a very popular way to help secure one's financial future and that of loved ones.
+These funds can also serve another important purpose—they can sometimes be a wise source of charitable gifts.

-What follows are commonly asked questions about giving retirement plan assets.
+Read on for answers to commonly asked questions about gifts of retirement plan assets.

 Answers to Frequently Asked Questions

-Q. Who should consider giving retirement plan assets?
+Q. What are the benefits of giving retirement plan assets?

-Sharing these assets with charitable interests as part of your retirement planning can be a wonderful way to continue a lifelong commitment to helping others.
+Sharing these assets with charitable interests as part of your retirement planning can be a wonderful way to give while also minimizing taxes that may otherwise be due.

 Q. How can I make charitable gifts from a retirement plan?